syncfusion-content/maui-docs/MAUI/Avatar-view/customization.md

 ## Aspect

 The `Aspect` property in [SfAvatarView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfAvatarView.html?tabs=tabid-1) controls how the picture is adjusted to fit the display.
-By default, its set to `AspectFill`
+By default, its set to `AspectFill`.

 * AspectFit: Ensures the entire picture fits, adding space if needed.
 * AspectFill: Clips the image to fill the display while keeping its shape.